Practical Information

 Smoking

-In Germany, smoking is prohibited in public buildings and on public transport.
 The State of Hesse is one of the most ardent supporters of the country's no-smoking legislation, which officially prohibited smoking in restaurants and public places in October 2007.
 Smoking is only permitted in special smokers' chambers, which must be spatially separated from all non-smoking areas.
-These regulations also apply at special events. |
+These regulations also apply at special events.

 Religion